DannySom/Zabbix-Network-Monitoring/README.md

 </p>
 <p>
-In Digital Ocean I created a Ubuntu Linux Virtual Machine called Zabbix server.
-This is where we're going to install and configure the Zabbix Server to monitor the Hosts.
+First I deployed a Ubuntu Linux Virtual Machine on DigitalOcean to serve as the Zabbix Server, which I will install and configure to monitor multiple hosts in the lab environment.
 </p>
 <br />